asefatesfay/gcp-certification/notes/aws-gcp-iam-mapping.md

 ## 📖 Overview
 Identity and Access Management (IAM) is fundamental to both AWS and GCP, but they have different philosophies and implementations.
 This guide provides a comprehensive mapping to help AWS professionals master GCP IAM.

+> 🔍 **Deep Dive Available**: For advanced IAM concepts including metadata, labels, and conditional policies, see our [IAM Metadata Guide](./iam-metadata-guide.md)

 ## 🎯 Core IAM Concepts Mapping

 ### **Fundamental Components Comparison**